 4. Silicone sealant

-Backup Camera Installation Guide:
+Backup Camera Installation Guide (Step by Step):

 In this installation guide, we will show you how to install Haloview backup camera MC7108 on a Furrion pre-wired RV.